hartmond/certbutler/deployments/systemd-timer/README.md

 # Systemd service (timer)

-These files configure a systemd timer to certbutler regulary.
+These files configure a systemd timer to certbutler regularly.

 For this deployment type, `runintervalminutes` in the configuration files has to be set to `0` as systemd takes care of the regular runs.